 Whilst we do not wholly accept the claims in the complaint, we are aware of the deteriorating mining infrastructure at the site and surrounding areas, and acknowledge that there are environmental and human rights considerations.

-We are ready to enter into discussions with the communities that have filed the complaint, along with other relevant parties such as BCL, the Autonomous Bougainville Government (ABG) and the Papua New Guinea (PNG) Government.
-We will also engage with the AusNCP as it considers its initial assessment of the complaint.
+We are considering the AusNCP’s offer and remain ready to enter into discussions with the communities that have filed the complaint, along with other relevant parties such as BCL, the Autonomous Bougainville Government (ABG), the Papua New Guinea (PNG) Government and other relevant communities around the Panguna mine site.

 We are also aware of concerns being raised, in the wake of the Juukan Gorge events, about the Group-wide implementation of our voluntary commitments and policies around environmental, social (including human rights) and governance issues on the ground.
 We understand these concerns and reiterate our commitment to core international standards, including the OECD Guidelines, and our readiness to meet those commitments in practice.